Common cold, asthma flare-ups, allergy?

 Fully Interactive Lungs Auscultation with AI Enabled Digital Stethoscope

-Performing an auscultation of respiratory system normally requires the presence of an experienced doctor, but the most recent advances in artificial intelligence (AI) open up a possibility for the laymen to perform this procedure by himself in home environment.
+Performing an auscultation of the respiratory system normally requires the presence of an experienced doctor, but the most recent advances in artificial intelligence (AI) open up a possibility for the laymen to perform this procedure by himself in home environment.
 However, to make it feasible, the system needs to include two main components: an algorithm for fast and accurate detection of breath phenomena in stethoscope recordings and an AI agent that interactively guides the end user through the auscultation process.
-In this work we present a system that solves both of these problems using state-of-the-art machine learning al gorithms.
+In this work we present a system that solves both of these problems using state-of-the-art machine learning algorithms.
 Our breath phenomena detection model was trained on 5000 stethoscope recordings of both sick (hospitalized) and healthy children.
 All recordings were labeled by a pulmonologist and acousticians.
 Trained model shows nearly optimal performance in terms of both sensitivity and specificity when tested on unseen recordings.
-The agent is able to accurately assess patient’s lung health status by auscultating only 3 out of 12 locations on average.
+The agent is able to accurately assess a patient's lung health status by auscultating only 3 out of 12 locations on average.
 The decision about each next auscultation location or end of examination is made dynamically, after each recording, based on breath phenomena detected so far.
-This allows the agent to make best prediction even if the auscultation is time-constrained.
+This allows the agent to make the best prediction even if the auscultation is time-constrained.

 Tomasz Grzywalski, Riccardo Belluzzo, Mateusz Piecuch, Marcin Szajek, Anna Bręborowicz, Anna Pastusiak, Honorata Hafke-Dys, Jędrzej Kociński